 Why Choose Fleming

 Our industry connections mean that we can help students apply for and secure related employment upon graduation with sporting goods companies, in retail management and on the supplier side of the industry.
 We have a consistently high placement rate of 97-100 percent.

-Students participate in two applied projects with industry partners where they gain over 350 hours of direct, relevant work experience.
+Students participate in two applied projects with industry partners where they gain direct, relevant work experience.

 You have many career options in the Sporting Goods industry.
 Work in product development, sales and marketing, merchandising, operations, or customer service for Canada's premier sports equipment companies, retail organizations.

 Past graduates have worked for:

 - Trimark Sportswear

 - Reebok CCM